 Grinding a brake pad to fit causes two BIG problems.

-• Angle and bench grinders a not exact tools.
+• Angle and bench grinders are not exact tools.
 If you remove too much material you can cause brake pad to rattle in the bracket.
-You can also weaken the the backing plate.
+You can also weaken the backing plate.

 • You are removing corrosion protection.
-Without a barrier of paint, plating or other treatments the pad can turn into a rust hunk of junk.
+Without a barrier of paint, plating or other treatments the pad can turn into a rusty hunk of junk.

-NUCAP has developed a new method for producing brake backing plates called FineblankPlus.
+NRS Brakes has developed a new method for producing brake backing plates called FineblankPlus.
 This new stamping technology allows for mass production of backing plates that meet or exceed OE specifications for abutment areas and flatness.
 FineblankPlus can consistently deliver abutment shaving of over 75% and hold within a 0.1mm tolerance on critical abutment dimensions.
-When it comes to flatness, FineblankPlus can establishes a new standard as it is able to maintain a flatness specification of 0.1mm.
+When it comes to flatness, FineblankPlus can establish a new standard as it is able to maintain a flatness specification of 0.1mm.